 Builders Sand for lining the trench

-Decent weather would also be really helpful, as you really don’t want your newly dug trench to fill up of water.
+Decent weather would also be really helpful, as you really don’t want your newly dug trench to fill up with water.

 Connectors – 25mm to 15mm adaptor to connect your new plastic pipe to the existing 15mm copper piping in your house and possibly also some pipe sleeves, too

 We started by digging the narrow trench from the front of the house to the garden wall.
 The trench has to be a minimum of 750mm deep to protect the pipe from frost.

 Remember to be beware of any services like your existing water supply pipe, gas, electricity, TV, etc. If you can, try to locate them first.

 We came across our mains electricity about halfway down the trench.
 Your new pipe has to be a minimum of 350mm away from any services.

 Then, after digging the outside trench, we could start digging on the inside of the house.
 In our case there was already a brick missing in the wall where the existing lead water supply pipe enters the house, so we could just make the existing hole a bit larger.